SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/4_setup_trial_workzone.md

     You need to add the missing Role Collection "Launchpad_Admin" to your user.

-    The required role collections have been already created with the subscription to the Launchpad Service.
+    The required role collections have already been created with the subscription to the Launchpad Service.

-5. Navigate in the left handed navigation pane of the BTP Cockpit to **Security --> Users**.
-Click on users.
+5. In the left-handed navigation pane of the BTP Cockpit, navigate to **Security --> Users** and click on users.

-    In a trial account you will basically see your own user.
+    In a trial account, you will basically see your own user.
 Click on your user.

 6. Click on "Assign Role Collection".

     ![](images/2_trial_wzone_04_asssign_rc.png)

-7. Assign this Role Collections:
+7. Assign this "Role Collection":

     - Launchpad_Admin

-    Check that you have these Role Collections assigned:
+    Check that you have these Role Collections assigned (A Trial Account should have already set up Business Application Studio):

     - Business_Application_Studio_Administrator
     - Business_Application_Studio_Developer